 - Is it about summer fun?
-You may choose lots of camps that emphasize being outdoors and playing, or may send your kid to the same camps their buddies are going to so they have built-in friends.
+You may choose camps that emphasize being outdoors and playing, or you may send your kid to the same camps their buddies are going to so they have built-in friends.

-- If you want to expose your child to lots of different skills and activities to broaden their life experience, you may choose to dabble through a: farm camp, wilderness camp, theatre camp, art camp, science camp, and multi-sports camp all in one summer.
+- If you want to expose your child to lots of different activities to broaden their life experience, you may dabble through a: farm camp, wilderness camp, theatre camp, art camp, science camp, and multi-sports camp all in one summer.

-- Is there something you want your child to learn that you aren’t able to teach?
-You may choose that opportunity.
+- Is there something you want your child to learn that you’re not able to teach?
+(Bike camp for me!)